akkartik/teliva/sandboxing/README.md

   3. Seems unlikely to be doable.

 UX:
+  * distinguish what Teliva can do, what the app can do, and Teliva's ability to police the app.
-  * easily visualize how secure a configuration is.
+  * easily visualize Teliva's ability to police an app.
     - maybe show a lock in halves; left half = file system, right half = network.
 One half unlocked = orange.
 Both unlocked = red.